-Limits to Development were established by HDC in order to clarify where new development is best located.
-They are used to define the extent of a built-up part of a settlement and distinguish between areas where, in planning terms, development would be acceptable in principle, such as in the main settlements, and where it would be unacceptable, generally in the least sustainable locations such as in the open countryside.
+The Settlement Boundary is used to define the extent of a built-up part of a settlement and distinguish between areas where, in planning terms, development would be acceptable in principle, such as in the main settlements, and where it would be unacceptable, generally in the least sustainable locations such as in the open countryside.
 Developments in the open countryside risk the creation of ribbon development, the merging of settlements and generally detract from the visual amenity of the area.